 Some travel credit cards offer free trip cancellation/interruption insurance that will cover you if your cruise is canceled for reasons beyond your control.
 By using a card that provides this protection to pay for your cruise and airfare to the port, you may be able to justify not buying a travel insurance policy and pocketing the savings instead.

 Get Both Spouses in the Game

 If one signup bonus can help you pay for a cruise, why not two?
-If you both earned the signup bonus on the Capital One Venture Rewards card, for example, you’d have $1,000 in signup bonuses alone to use toward the cruise of your choice.
+If you and a spouse both earned the signup bonus on the Capital One Venture Rewards card, for example, you’d have over $2,000 in signup bonuses alone to use toward the cruise of your choice.

 As you plan out your rewards strategy, don’t forget that both spouses can earn signup bonuses on the same cards.

 Consider Flexible Points Cards